Abe-Borg/BradleyChess/README.md

 Agent Class
 This class is reponsible for choosing the chess moves.
 The first training phase (remember, there are two training phases) the agents will play through a database of games exactly as shown and learn that way.
 I tried many different versions of this part of the project, and this implemenation was the most effective.
 This style of training teaches the agents to play good positional chess.
 Later during phase two, the user can change hyperparameters to make the agents more aggressive or even to prefer certain openings for example.

-Rationale for Project
-I chose this project for my capstone because I am pursuing a career in data science.
-Specifically machine learning, and ideally, reinforced learning.
-I structured the program as a sandbox that would be interesting and useful for students who are learning the basics of data science and to get an introduction to reinforced learning.
-I made sure to keep the code as simple as possible, but also as flexible as possible.
-The student can adjust the different hyperparameters and observe how the agents behave.
-Their behaviour changes dramatically based on training time and the value of variables like learning rate and the discount factor.
-The student can also change the way the agent chooses actions during the game play mode.
-Currently, the agent will choose the largest value in the Q table at each turn.
-Also, this project and also the data science class project (linked above) cover the fundamental topics of an introductory data science course that uses Python as the language.
-The student will recognize the use of Pandas, Matplotlib, Seaborn, Numpy, and some basic machine learning algorithms like kNN classification and decision trees.

-Data science enthusiast will recogize ways to make this project better and to create more sophisticated agents.
-I started this project knowing nothing about reinforced learning.
-Therefore, the implementation is basic.
-I did not fully understand the math and theory behind the SARSA algorithm either.
-Regardless, I believe the form of the SARSA algorithm is implemented correctly.

-Finally, the single point of communication between this program and something external (like a web app) is facilitated by two methods, Bradley.recv_opp_move() and Bradley.rl_agent_chess_move().
+The single point of communication between this program and something external (like a web app) is facilitated by two methods, Bradley.recv_opp_move() and Bradley.rl_agent_chess_move().

+Chess games are stored in Pandas DataFrames.